-Salvia guaranitica is an attractive perennial that bears cobalt blue flowers.
+Salvia guaranitica black and blue is an attractive perennial that bears cobalt blue flowers and either light green or black calyces.
 Also known as “Black and Blue” Salvia, the cultivar belongs to the Salvia genus of evergreen shrubs.
-Native to southern South America, especially Brazil, the plant forms a 6′ foot tall bush and is grown as an annual.
+Native to southern South America, especially Brazil, the plant height is 6′ feet tall and is grown as an annual.

 |Scientific Name||Salvia guaranitica|

 |Plant Height & Spread||2-5′ tall and 2-5′ wide|

 |Light||Full sun to part shade|